zio/zio-http/docs/dsl/handler_aspect.md

   }
 ```

-After applying these two middlewares to our HttpApp, we have to provide the initial state for the `Ref[Map[String, Long]]` to the whole application's environment:
+After attaching these two middlewares to our HttpApp, we have to provide the initial state for the `Ref[Map[String, Long]]` to the whole application's environment:

 ```scala
 Server.serve(app @@ counterMiddleware @@ statsMiddleware)